davidsantiago01/Dashboard_Excel_Personal_Rotation_Case_Study/README.md

 At a minimum, the dashboard must show: At a minimum, the dashboard should include:
-- Amount of revenue
+- Amount of hired staff
-- Number of locations/performance as a percentage of revenue
+- Number of located staff/performance as a percentage of hired staff
-- Number of releases/performance as a percentage of revenue
+- Number of released staff/performance as a percentage of hired staff
-- Staff turnover rate (defined as departures over revenue)
+- Staff turnover rate (defined as departures over hired staff)
 - 2 graphs
 - 2 segmenters
 - 1 table